 Note: Iranians are NOT considered “Arabs” and many will find it offensive if you refer to them in that term.

 The Baloch population makes up about 2% of Iran’s population.
 Most of the Baloch communities can be found in Sistan and Baluchestan Province of Iran.
 The Balochs prefer to isolate themselves to maintain their cultural identity residing in mountainous areas.
 Most of them identify as Sunnis.
 The region of Baluchestan is known to be one of the poorest in the country.

 Nearly 2% of Iran’s population is considered to be Iranian Turkmen and other Turkic tribes.
 These Turkic tribes can mainly be found in the northern regions of Iran and they live a nomadic and semi-nomadic lifestyle as farmers, herders, and cattle breeders.

 Culture of Women in Iran

-The culture of women in Iran have drastically changed from before and after 1979.
+The culture of women in Iran has drastically changed from before and after 1979.
 Prior to the revolution, with international exposure and close relations to Europe and the US, western secular ways were influencing Iranian culture under the rule of Shah.
 Women were free to dress and roam however way they wanted.
-These secular ways, western influence and dichotomy between the rich and the poor caused a major divide in the country.
-After the revolution lead by Ayatollah Khomeini, strict Sharia laws became the government law.
+These secular ways, western influence, and the dichotomy between the rich and the poor caused a major divide in the country.
+After the revolution led by Ayatollah Khomeini, strict Sharia laws became government law.
 This included women having to cover their hair with a scarf as well as their whole body.

-Though the enforcement of strict laws, there is no restriction in access to education.
+Though the enforcement of strict laws, there is no restriction on access to education.
 Most careers are also available to women.
 Iranian women are known to be highly educated, strong and sophisticated.